-- our ability to raise additional equity or debt financing when needed or at acceptable terms; - our belief that we have sufficient liquidity to finance operations at the current level into mid-2009 due to certain cost reduction initiatives we have undertaken; - our plans and expectations with respect to our pressure cycling technology (PCT) operations; - potential growth in the market for our PCT products; - market acceptance and the potential for commercial success of our PCT products; - our belief that PCT provides a superior solution for sample preparation; - the expected development and success of new product offerings; - the potential applications for PCT; - the expected benefits and results from our research and development efforts; - the anticipated impact of the reduction in workforce including the re-alignment of our sales force from seven full time sales directors to three; - the expected benefits and results from our collaboration program; - our expectation of increased grant revenue during the remainder of 2008 and our expectation of obtaining additional research grants from the government in the future; - the amount of cash necessary to operate our business; - the availability of net operating losses to offset potential future operating income; - general economic conditions; and - the anticipated future financial performance and business operations of our company.
+- our ability to raise additional equity or debt financing on acceptable terms, if at all; - our belief that we have sufficient liquidity to finance our current operations through the end of the first quarter of 2009 due to certain cost reduction initiatives we have undertaken; - our need to take additional cost reduction measures, cease operations or sell our operating assets, if we are unable to obtain additional financing in the near-term; - the amount of cash necessary to operate our business; - our plans and expectations with respect to our pressure cycling technology (PCT) operations, including our expected amount of research and development, selling and marketing and general and administrative expense: - the anticipated timing of commencement and completion of our recently placed purchase order for 50 Barocycler NEP2320 units; - potential applications and growth for our PCT products; - market acceptance and the potential for commercial success of our PCT products; - the expected development and success of new product offerings; - the expected benefits and results from our research and development efforts; - the expected benefits and results from our collaboration program; - the anticipated uses of grant revenue and our expectation of increased grant revenue in future periods; - general economic conditions; and - the anticipated future financial performance and business operations of our company.

 These forward-looking statements are only predictions and involve known and unknown risks, uncertainties, and other factors that may cause our actual results, levels of activity, performance, or achievements to be materially different from any future results, levels of activity, performance, or achievements expressed or implied by such forward-looking statements.
 Also, these forward-looking statements represent our estimates and assumptions only as of the date of this Report.
 Except as otherwise required by law, we expressly disclaim any obligation or undertaking to release publicly any updates or revisions to any forward-looking statement contained in this Report to reflect any change in our expectations or any change in events, conditions, or circumstances on which any of our forward-looking statements are based or to conform to actual results.

-Factors that could cause or contribute to differences in our future financial and operating results include those discussed in the risk factors set forth in Item 6 of our Annual Report on Form 10-K for the year ended December 31, 2007, as well as those discussed elsewhere in this Report.
-We qualify all of our forward-looking statements by these cautionary statements.
+Factors that could cause or contribute to differences in our future financial and operating results include those discussed in the risk factors set forth in Item 6 of our Annual Report on Form 10-K for the year ended December 31, 2007, as well as those discussed elsewhere in this Report, including the following: